From what I noticed, you can invite whoever you want to the weddings in Thailand up until the day, which I think is pretty cool.

 The second wedding was in February 2020.
 The theme color was mint so that’s why we all had mint-ish colored dresses.
 It’s also interesting because weddings in Thailand are usually in the morning and they last all day.
 Love it.
 But also, it was tough toward the end of the night.

 The second wedding we went to was one for the books.
-We were invited I think a week before the actual wedding?
+A few of us were invited I think a week before the actual wedding?
 We all had to get dresses.

 I found my dress at a shop near my apartment.

-Christina, Jade (Indria’s sister), and I went to Central Plaza Rama II to shop for their dresses.
+Christina, Jade (my friend Indria’s sister), and I went to Central Plaza Rama II to shop for their dresses.
 Jade had a sprained ankle.
 Christina was able to find a wheelchair so we wheeled her around the mall.

-Being farangs in Thailand was always laughable because we already stood out and then other things would happen that made us stand out more 😂 So it was amusing to see people’s reactions when they saw us wheeling Jade around in a wheelchair hahah.
+Being farangs in Thailand was always laughable because we already stood out and then other things would happen that made us stand out more 😂 So it was amusing to see people’s reactions when they saw us wheeling Jade around in a wheelchair.
+LOL.

 After a few hours at the mall, we were all ready for the wedding.